Geoogolla/enterprise-docs/docs/administrator-guide/application-startup.md

 # Application Startup

+> NOTE: If you have already installed Bold BI in your machine, please go to the [this section](./../application-startup/#activate-bold-reports-license) to activate your Bold Reports account.

 This topic describes how to startup the  Bold Reports Enterprise Application.

 Application startup screen helps you to configure storage options and admin account setup.